flutter/website/src/docs/development/ui/animations/tutorial.md

     `setState()`.
   * Every time the Animation generates a new number, the `addListener()` function calls `setState()`.
-  * How to define an `AnimatedController` with the required `vsync` parameter.
+  * How to define an `AnimationController` with the required `vsync` parameter.
   * Understanding the "`..`" syntax in "`..addListener`", also known as Dart's _cascade notation_.